schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 "world"
 ```

 There is one tricky point in this example.
 Not only was the value of "world" modified (we called `to_s` on it) but the entire hash went away, and was replaced by the value we returned.
-This is a sublty that is kind of pointed out in the [documentation for transformers](http://kschiess.github.io/parslet/transform.html), but not really that well illustrated.
+This is a subtly that is kind of pointed out in the [documentation for transformers](http://kschiess.github.io/parslet/transform.html), but not really that well illustrated.

 Here's the example they give, but with more details.
 If you have a tree like this: